-Over the past several years, the word "protein" has become SUCH a common part of our dietary vernacular, I might even say it's a borderline obsession for some.
+Over the past several years, the word "protein" has become SUCH a common part of our dietary vernacular, we might even say it's a borderline obsession for some.
 Blame Atkins, blame the keto craze, blame it on food marketers and what they put on their labels.

 All of these messages about protein that we see on social media, on TV, hear from health experts on our favorite morning show – they fuel our curiosity for getting healthy but also create a lot of confusion.
 There is A LOT of information out there about and it's difficult to decipher.

-This sounds like a big number, but trust me, it's easy to get there, even if you're a vegetarian.
+This sounds like a big number, but trust us, it's easy to get there, even if you're a vegetarian.
 Below is a breakdown of a few of our most common protein go-to's with respective gram content.

 We need protein (and calcium during menopause) to support bone health as we age.
-Women generally understand the importance of a diet rich in calcium to support bone health, but did you know that eating adequate protein is also important?
+Women generally understand the importance of a diet rich in calcium to support bone health, but it's also important to consume adequate protein.

 The bottom line: do your best to get your proteins from natural sources like the ones listed above.

 Be cognizant not to overdo red meat and processed meats as they may lead to an increased risk of heart disease and cancer.
-If you are tempted to purchase a food product because its label boasts high amounts of protein (and you've fallen short that day), I recommend that you read the entire label to see what other items might be hidden inside.
+If you are tempted to purchase a food product because its label boasts high amounts of protein (and you've fallen short that day), read the entire label to see what other items might be hidden inside.
 Oftentimes products like bars and yogurt may be marketed to us as "healthy" because of their protein composition, but dangerous amounts of sugars might end up sabotaging our good work.

 Join 200,000 women to learn more about your symptoms and where you are in the menopause journey.TAKE THE ASSESSMENT